skylinemac/skylinemac.github.io/index.md

     - Partial credit can be earned even with an incorrect answer
 - **Total Points**: 60 Points in total

-## College Bowl
-- **Qualification**: Top **3 scorers from each grade** based on sum of scores from the above rounds

-  - Ties are broken in the order of rounds below:

-    - Multiple Choice score

-    - Numerical Response score

-    - Triple Jump score
-- **Question Type**: Integer answers

-- **Format**:

-  - Qualifiers from each grade will compete with a different set of questions

-  - Each question will be read twice with up to 40 seconds given per question after the **second read**

-  - Students may raise their hand to answer the question at anytime, but one student may only answer once per question

-  - 1 point per correct answer

-  - No penalty per incorrect answer

-  - At least 4 questions will be given per grade level; ties will be broken by a 5th question
-- **Note**:

-  - College bowl prizes will be given separately from individual prizes
-  - College bowl scores do not affect individual scores accumulated from previous rounds

 # Past Questions and Answers
 <br>
 Attached are a complete set of questions and answer key from both our 2024 and 2025 contests.